mjordan/islandora_repository_reports/README.md

 ## Introduction

-A Drupal 8 module that provides a of graphical reports on various aspects of and Islandora repository.
+A Drupal 8 module that provides a collection of graphical reports on various aspects of and Islandora repository.
 Reports included in this modul are:

 * Number of nodes, grouped by Drupal content type
 * Number of nodes, grouped by terms from the Islandora Models taxonomy